-Title Children with Unsupportive Parents Are More Likely to Be Both Bullies and Victims, According to New Research Degree of recognition International Media name/outlet Psychreg Media type Web Country United Kingdom Date 3/09/20 Description Children with unsupportive parents are not just more likely to bully others, but also more likely to have experienced bullying, finds new research.
+Title Children with Unsupportive Parents Are More Likely to Be Both Bullies and Victims, According to New Research Degree of recognition International Media name/outlet Psychreg Media type Web Country/Territory United Kingdom Date 3/09/20 Description Children with unsupportive parents are not just more likely to bully others, but also more likely to have experienced bullying, finds new research.

 Mehmet Karakus and colleagues explored the relationship between student self-esteem, bullying, and parental support.
 Participants aged 11 to 17 years old were asked how often they had bullied someone or been bullied by someone in the past six months, had their self-esteem measured, and were asked how much their parents know about what they are doing and feeling to assess parental support.
 Their findings demonstrated that parental support had a significant impact on self-esteem and bullying behaviour.